lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/use-gpu.md

 sem bater, então você pode não perceber que você escreveu algum código lento.

-Also, transferring data between devices (CPU, GPUs, and other machines) is something that is much slower than computation.
-It also makes parallelization a lot more difficult, since we have to wait for data to be sent (or rather to be received) before we can proceed with more operations.
-This is why copy operations should be taken with great care.
-As a rule of thumb, many small operations are much worse than one big operation.
-Moreover, several operations at a time are much better than many single operations interspersed in the code unless you know what you are doing.
-This is the case since such operations can block if one device has to wait for the other before it can do something else.
-It is a bit like ordering your coffee in a queue rather than pre-ordering it by phone and finding out that it is ready when you are.

 Além disso, a transferência de dados entre dispositivos (CPU, GPUs e outras máquinas) é algo muito mais lento do que a computação.
 Também torna a paralelização muito mais difícil,